Fake-News-Capstone/fake_news_capstone/README.md

   <summary>Click to expand!</summary>

 ### Description
-- Our team seeks to differentiate fake news from real news through the exploration and analysis of keywords and phrases of random news articles.
-We will utilize NLP tools and build a classification model in hopes to shed light on purposely misleading information.
+- Within this project we will be using the fake news dataset acquired from the Kaggle database.
+- We will clean the data through tokenizing, lematizing, vecotrizing, and removing stop words.
+- Then we will explore the data through bigrams and trigrams, while also generating word clouds.
+- Lastly we will make a model that can accuratly identify fake news articals.

 ### Goals
-- What are the goals?
 - Create a classification model that can accurately identify fake news and not-fake news articles while utilizing NLP tools like NLTK, Sentiment Analysis, and TF-IDF Vectorizer in addition to the standard data science tools.
 - Our secondary goal is to create a public web application that can be used to identify fake and not fake news.
 - After acquiring our MVP, we would like to create a deep learning model.

 ### Where did you get the data?
 - We acquired the data from the Kaggle online database.